HsKA-OSGIS-archive/GeoViz/README.md

 The layers from the database are now available in geoserver.
 The layers are published with publish button with respective feature types.
 During publishing the coordinate reference system is defined to EPSG:4326.
 The styling is also given for the different features.
 The corresponding sld-files are stored in the "sld" folder of this project!

+Additionally, we are using the Geoserver printing plugin to be able to create PDF-files of our web map.
+Therefore, you have to extract the zip-file in the "printing_plugin" folder into the "webapps\geoserver\WEB-INF\lib" of your Geoserver folder.
+When you run Geoserver for the first time, e.g. by starting your local server, the plugin should be automatically detected and installed.
+If this is successful, you will find the file "config.yaml" in the folder "data_dir\printing" of Geoserver.
+This means that you now can you the plugin.
+If this is not the case, please use the available online documentation.

 5. Apache Tomcat 9.0